unckless/RobUnckless_Lab_Notebook/_posts/2018-09-26-Forked-Repository-And-Site-Instructions.md

 ---

-### Forking a Notebook Repository and Making it Your Own Site
+### How to Fork a Repository and Make it Into a Site For Your Notebook!

 This is a walk through on how I got the Repository for my Open Lab Notebook, and how in general one can fork a repository, clone it to their computer, edit back and forth, make their repository into a site that acts sort of like a blog, and make posts. https://github.com/barryclark/jekyll-now